• Home

 Make gardening crafts

-You can also encourage pretend play about gardening by making gardening-themed crafts with your children.
+You can also encourage pretend play gardening activities by making gardening-themed crafts with your children.
 For example, you can create paper flowers, paint flowerpots, or make garden markers using popsicle sticks.

 Plant a real garden